Understanding MVP In Food Product Development

 2. Listening to the Wrong Feedback (Misreading the Market)

-They might cheer you on to be supportive, but that doesn’t mean the broader market is ready to pay that price—or even wants that kind of product.
-Real customers think differently.
-They’ll ask:
+They might cheer you on to be supportive, but that doesn’t mean the broader market is ready to pay that price, or even wants that kind of product in the food industry.
+This is why the MVP in the food industry approach is important.
+Testing a small MVP food version helps you understand real demand before scaling.

 • Is it tasty?